-to other neighborhoods.
-As neighborhoods are connected, these results may indeed be driven by increases in criminal activity to neighborhoods further away from stations.
-For instance, if living near a station means a criminal can travel further away to newer neighborhoods, then crime may increase in such neighborhoods further away, even as it reduces in neighborhoods near the newly connected station.
+Consider what we have shown so far: being near a station reduces crime.
+Yet, as this is a difference-in-differences analysis, all it tells us is that it reduces crime relative to other neighborhoods.
+As neighborhoods are connected, these results may indeed be driven by increases in criminal activity to neighborhoods farther away from stations.
+For instance, if living near a station means a criminal can travel farther away to newer neighborhoods, then crime may increase in such neighborhoods farther away, even as it reduces in neighborhoods near the newly connected station.

-The inherent nature of such general equilibrium consequences necessitates a spatial general equilibrium model to make meaningful statements about what happens to crime and legitimate activity.
+The inherent nature of such general equilibrium consequences necessitates a spatial general equilibrium model to make meaningful statements about what happens to crime and legitimate activity in an absolute and aggregate sense.
 Yet, to identify important parameters of the model, we need to leverage the roll out of the cable in a manner that is no longer confounded by other differences across neighborhoods and time.

-We now move towards the standard panel gravity equation setup, where we wish to know how changing the travel time between an origin o and destination d affects the flow of criminals from the origin to destination neighborhoods.
-If the transit elasticity for criminals $\theta_c$ is higher than for legitimate employment, then crime is more sensitive to travel time, and there may be a greater dispersion in criminal activity as a result of changes to travel time.
+Accordingly, we now move towards the standard panel gravity equation setup, where we wish to know how changing the travel time between an origin o and destination d affects the flow of criminals from the origin to destination neighborhoods.
+If the transit elasticity for criminals θ_c is higher than for legitimate employment, then crime is more sensitive to travel time, and there may be a greater dispersion in criminal activity as a result of changes to travel time.

 In order to execute this analysis, we use the information on travel times between any origin and destination neighborhood pair, and how that changes as and when new cable lines are introduced.
-This variable $Travel Time Minutes{odt}$ varies at the origin-bydestination-by-time level, allowing us to further account for other confounding variables, and strengthen identification.
+This variable $Travel\ Time\ Minutes{odt}$ varies at the origin-by-destination-by-time level, allowing us to further account for other confounding variables, and strengthen identification.

 While the specifications so far control for a large dimension of fixed effects that account for differences across neighborhood-pairs or time, one may be concerned that there are concurrent changes at the neighborhood-by-time level that confound our estimates.
-For instance, gang wars that happen to simultaneously break out in neighborhoods close to newly built stations (for reasons unrelated to the station's presence) would bias our estimates.
-Similarly, changes in policing structure at the neighborhoods over time, in a way that somehow happens to be correlated with distance to the station would be a worrying confounder.
+For instance, gang wars that happen to coincidentally break out in neighborhoods close to newly built stations (for reasons unrelated to the station's presence) would bias our estimates.
+Similarly, changes in policing structure at the neighborhoods over time, in a way that somehow happens correlates with distance to the station would be a potential confounder.

-Fortunately, the richness of our data allow us to control for all such effects, by including origin-by-time fixed effects $\gamma{ot}$ and destination by time fixed effects $\gamma{dt}$ :
+Fortunately, the richness of our data allow us to control for all such effects, by including origin-by-time fixed effects γ{ot} and destination by time fixed effects γ{dt} :

-$$Log(Crimes){odt} = \gamma{ot} + \gamma{dt} + \Xi{od} + \beta_4 Travel Time Minutes{odt} + \epsilon{4odt}$$ (6)
+$$Log(Crimes){odt} = \gamma{ot} + \gamma{dt} + \Xi{od} + \beta_4 Travel\ Time\ Minutes{odt} + \epsilon{4odt}$$ (4)

-We return to Equation 6 later in our analysis as it helps causally identify the crucial parameters of our model.
-Here, $\gamma{ot}$ and $\gamma{dt}$ account for neighborhood-by-time level shocks, such as new gang wars, or changes policing that change over time by neighborhood. $\Xi{od}$ controls for time-invariant differences across neighborhood-pairs.
-As such, the remaining threat to identification would be if there were time varying shocks to origin-destination pairs that were unaccounted for by the neighborhood-by-time fixed effects.

-We show later that $\beta_4$ is meaningfully informative of crucial economic elasticities that drive the spatial distribution of crime and legitimate activity across the city.
+We return to this equation 4 later in our analysis as it helps causally identify the crucial parameters of our model.
+Here, γ{ot} and γ{dt} account for neighborhood-by-time level shocks, such as new gang wars, or changes policing that change over time by neighborhood. Ξ{od} controls for time-invariant differences across neighborhood-pairs.
+As such, the only remaining threat to identification would be if there were time-varying shocks to origin-destination pairs that were unaccounted for by the neighborhood-by-time fixed effects.
+We show later that β_4 is meaningfully informative of crucial economic elasticities that drive the spatial distribution of crime and legitimate activity across the city.